bgurzick/okayHero_gridGame/README.md

 - Adding a restart option when the player wins; currently there is only a restart option when the player loses

-- Rendering all squares a color when the player wins; currently all squares are rendered black when a player loses;
+- Rendering all squares a color when the player wins; currently all squares are rendered black when a player loses